Carpet Cleaning Glossary: Terms & Definitions

 Face Weight: The weight of the carpet fibers per square yard, excluding backing material.

-Fiber Identification: The determination of the type of fiber used in a carpet, helps in choosing appropriate cleaning methods and solutions.
+Fiber Identification: The determination of the type of fiber used in a carpet to help in choosing appropriate cleaning methods and solutions.

 Filtration Soiling: Accumulation of dirt along carpet edges and under doors.